Paramedicine and EMT (AAS and Certificate Programs)

 - Proof of reading comprehension at a 10th-grade level required by ADHS as evidenced by:

 - Completion of ENG101 (from a state-credentialed college),

 - SAT Evidence-Based Reading and Writing score of 480 or greater,

 - ACT score of 22 or greater in reading,

-- EMS100 or American Heart Association BLS for Healthcare Provider card.
+- American Heart Association BLS Provider CPR card.

-- The student must be 18 years of age at the time of program completion to sit for the NREMT exam (students 17 years of age are encouraged to contact the EMS director prior to registration.
+- The student must be 18 years of age at the time of program completion to sit for the NREMT exam (students 17 years of age are encouraged to contact the EMS director before registration.